RAILS: A Robust Adversarial Immune-inspired Learning System: Introduction

 To design an effective defense, it is natural to consider a learning strategy that emulates mechanisms of the naturally robust biological immune system.
-In this paper, we propose a new framework, Robust Adversarial Immune-inspired Learning System (RAILS), that can effectively defend deep learning architectures against aggressive attacks.
+The power of artificial immune system (AIS) models have been established in many other applications \cite{jamali2017dawa,scaranti2020artificial,tarao2016toward}.
+While AIS approaches to enhancing DNN adversarial robustness have been previously developed \cite{gupta2021using,rademaker2019attack}, they have been restricted to simple emulations of the innate immune system.
+In this paper, we propose a new framework, Robust Adversarial Immune-inspired Learning System (RAILS), that can effectively defend deep learning architectures against aggressive attacks based on a refined biology model of the adaptive immune system.
 Built upon a class-wise k-Nearest Neighbor (kNN) structure, given a test sample RAILS finds an initial small population of proximal samples, balanced across different classes, with uniform label distribution.
 RAILS then promotes the specificity of the label distribution towards the ground truth label through an evolutionary optimization.
 RAILS can efficiently correct adversarial label flipping by balancing label diversity against specificity.
 While RAILS can be applied to defending against many different types of attacks, in this paper we restrict attention to evasion attacks on the input.
-Figure~\ref{fig: overview_result} (a) shows that RAILS outperforms existing methods on various types of evasion attacks.
+Figure~\ref{fig: overview_result} shows that RAILS outperforms existing methods on various types of evasion attacks.